bayesmendel/Fam3PRO_UI/README.md

 There are three admin/test accounts for the app:

-1. Admin account: has admin privledges that can access all user and mananger accounts by default
+1. admin: has admin privileges that can access all user and manager accounts by default

-  - username: admin

-  - password: A9@78y4E@rhv

-2. Test manager account: has manager privledges over the test user account.
+2. test_manager: has manager privileges over the test user account.
 This account is generally used to test features only available to accounts with manager level permissions that include loading, copying, deleting, and downloading pedigrees from subordinate accounts.

-  - username: test_manager

-  - password: test_manager1A@

-3. Test user account: primary account used for features.
+3. test_user: primary account used for features.

-  - username: test_user

-  - password: test_user1A@
+The passwords are found in `secrets`.

 ## Branches and Deployment

 There are three branches in this repository: main, gb-rossi-panc, and develop.
 The original intent was to have slightly differnt app versions for the main and gb-rossi-panc branches however, the project did not mature to that point yet.
-They each have separate published R Connect access URLs (below) but they are linked to the same HeidiSQL database in the backend.
+They each have separate published R Connect access URLs (below) but they are linked to the same HeidiSQL database in the back-end.

 1. main: this was intended for general access to PPI that was not specific to a study such as the GB Rossi ASIP study.